systemsdk/docker-symfony-api/docs/commands.md

-make drop-migrate               # Drop databases (main and for tests) and run all migrations make migrate                    # Run all migrations for databases (main and for tests) make migrate-prod               # Run all migrations for main database make migrate-cron-jobs          # Create cron job tasks (cleanup logs)
+make drop-migrate               # Drop databases (main and for tests) and run all migrations make migrate                    # Run all migrations for databases (main and for tests) make migrate-no-test            # Run all migrations for main database make migrate-cron-jobs          # Create cron job tasks (cleanup logs)

 make fixtures                   # Run all fixtures for test database without --append option (tables will be dropped and recreated)